Distrotech/groff/contrib/chem/README.txt

 version does the following changements:
 - the options -h, --help, -v, --version to output usage and version information are added.
-- remove the functions `inline', `shiftfields', and `set'.
-- remove some variables that are used only once.
+- remove some functions `inline', `shiftfields', and `set' and some variables that are used only once.

 The subdirectory `examples/' contains example files for chem.
 They are written in the `chem' language.
-The file names end with .p because `pic' code is created by chem.
+The file names end with .chem.

 ####### License

-Last update: 19 Oct 2006
+Last update: 6 Nov 2006

 Copyright (C) 2006 Free Software Foundation, Inc.
 Written by Bernd Warken.